lunarmodules/Penlight/doc/manual/08-additional.md

         end
     end

-SIP patterns start with '$', then a one-letter type, and then an optional variable in curly braces.
+SIP captures start with '$', then a one-character type, and then an optional variable name in curly braces.

     Type      Meaning
-    v         variable, or identifier.
+    v         identifier
     i         possibly signed integer
     f         floating-point number
     r         rest of line
-    q         quoted string (either ' or ") p         a path name
+    q         quoted string (quoted using either ' or ") p         a path name
-    (         anything inside (...)
+    (         anything inside balanced parentheses
-    [         anything inside [...]
+    [         anything inside balanced brackets
-    {         anything inside {...}
+    {         anything inside balanced curly brackets
-    <         anything inside <...>
+    <         anything inside balanced angle brackets
-    S         non-space
-    d         digits
-    ...

-If a type is not one of v,i,f,r or q, then it's assumed to be one of the standard Lua character classes.
-Any spaces you leave in your pattern will match any number of spaces.
-And any 'magic' string characters will be escaped.
+If a type is not one of the above, then it's assumed to be one of the standard Lua character classes, and will match one or more repetitions of that class.
+Any spaces you leave in your pattern will match any number of spaces, including zero, unless the spaces are between two identifier characters or patterns matching them; in that case, at least one space will be matched.

 SIP captures (like `$v{mon}`) do not have to be named.
 You can use just `$v`, but you have to be consistent; if a pattern contains unnamed captures, then all captures must be unnamed.
 In this case, the result table is a simple list of values.

-`sip.match` is a useful shortcut if you like your matches to be 'in place'.
-(It caches the result, so it is not much slower than explicitly using `sip.compile`.)
+`sip.match` is a useful shortcut if you want to compile and match in one call, without saving the compiled pattern.
+It caches the result, so it is not much slower than explicitly using `sip.compile`.

     > sip.match('($q{first},$q{second})','("john","smith")',res)
     true